 - Making an appointment to go over the exam with the Course Director - Reviewing the exams binder in the Office of Curriculum Support (OCS).
-To review the binder, students must make an appointment by contacting OCS at 212-241-7057 or emailing ocs@mssm.edu or reaching out to your Year 1 and 2 course coordinator.
+To review the binder, students must make an appointment by contacting OCS at 212-241-7057.

 Policy for Scheduling an Alternate Online Assessment Window